Typestate via Revocable Capabilities: Related Work

 Continuation-passing style (CPS) transformations~ \cite{DBLP:journals/mscs/DanvyF92} and monads~\cite{DBLP:conf/popl/Filinski99,DBLP:conf/popl/Filinski94} have well-established connections to effects~\cite{DBLP:conf/lfp/DanvyF90, DBLP:conf/popl/Wadler92,DBLP:journals/tocl/WadlerT03}.
 Of particular relevance, \citet{DBLP:conf/icfp/RompfMO09} introduced a selective CPS transformation to implement a polymorphic calculus with @shift/reset@ \cite{DBLP:conf/lfp/DanvyF90}, based on a flow-sensitive effect system inspired by earlier work \cite{DBLP:conf/aplas/AsaiK07}.
 In contrast, composing monads is known to be difficult, requiring additional mechanisms \cite{DBLP:conf/popl/LiangHJ95,DBLP:journals/jfp/Swierstra08, DBLP:conf/haskell/KiselyovI15}.

 In this work, we model effects through capabilities.
 The introduction of capabilities is enabled by a selective ANF transformation, while their revocation is managed by a destructive effect system.

 \paragraph{Tracking Typestate.} \citet{DBLP:journals/tse/StromY86} introduced the concept of typestate, initially assuming a setting where aliasing could be statically resolved, which is generally not feasible in the presence of pointers.
-To address typestate in the presence of aliasing, subsequent work has employed whole-program analyses~\cite{DBLP:conf/oopsla/NaeemL08, DBLP:conf/ppdp/JakobsenRD21,DBLP:journals/tosem/FinkYDRG08}. \citet{DBLP:conf/ecoop/DeLineF04} proposed modular typestate checking by distinguishing non-aliased objects via linear types, thereby enabling typestate enforcement in those cases.
+To address typestate in the presence of aliasing, subsequent work has employed whole-program analyses~\cite{DBLP:conf/oopsla/NaeemL08, DBLP:conf/ppdp/JakobsenRD21,DBLP:journals/tosem/FinkYDRG08}. \citet{DBLP:conf/ecoop/DeLineF04} proposed modular typestate checking by distinguishing non-aliased objects, thereby enabling typestate enforcement in those cases.

 For aliased objects, \citet{DBLP:conf/oopsla/BierhoffA07} advanced the use of fractional capabilities in linear reasoning, which underpins the typestate-oriented programming language, Plaid~\cite{DBLP:conf/oopsla/AldrichSSS09, DBLP:journals/toplas/GarciaTWA14}.
-In addition to state transitions, Plaid requires annotating access permissions of arguments to assist modular aliasing reasoning, a requirement unseen in our approach. \citet{DBLP:journals/pacmpl/Saffrich0024} further proposed replacing transition annotations with ordered handling of borrows.
+In addition to state transitions, Plaid requires annotating access permissions of arguments to support modular aliasing reasoning; our approach does not require such annotations. \citet{DBLP:journals/pacmpl/Saffrich0024} further proposed replacing transition annotations with ordered handling of borrows.